Wang Ziyi

-Wang Ziyi (王子异; born July 13, 1996), also known as BOOGIE, is a Chinese rapper, dancer and singer.
+Wang Ziyi (王子异; born July 13, 1996), also known as Boogie, is a Chinese rapper, dancer and singer.
 He is a member of C-pop boy group BBT and former member of Chinese boy group Nine Percent.

-He is known for his participation as a trainee under Simply Joy Music in the idol survival show Idol Producer, where he finished in 7th place overall and thus became a member of Nine Percent.
+He is known for his participation as a trainee under Simply Joy Music in the idol survival show Idol Producer, where he finished in seventh place overall and thus became a member of Nine Percent.
 The group achieved huge success in China and was scheduled to promote for 18 months.

-After the group officially disbanded on October 6, 2019 and held their final farewell concert on October 12, 2019 in Guangzhou, Wang continued on his career as a solo artist.
+After the group held their final farewell concert on October 12, 2019, in Guangzhou, Wang continued on his career as a solo artist.

 Career

 2017: Before joining Idol Producer

 Wang debuted as part of boy band BBT on June 17, 2017, prior to participating in Idol Producer.
 He is still a member of BBT as of recent times, although being mainly active as a solo artist nowadays.